Dr. Laleh Amiri-Kordestani, MD

 Dr. Ana Barac, MD, PhD, FACC

-Noninvasive Cardiologist; Director of the Cardio-Oncology Program, MedStar Heart and Vascular Institute; Assistant Professor of Medicine, Georgetown University, Washington, DC, USA
+Staff Cardiologist, MedStar Heart and Vascular Institute; Associate Professor of Medicine and Oncology, Georgetown University, Washington, DC, USA

 Co-Chair: Session 5 - Coordinating Primary Care in Cardio-OncologyRead More...

-Dr. Barac has basic science research background in signaling pathways and in vascular physiology research on endothelial function.
-She previously was a research fellow at the National Institute of Dental and Craniofacial Research, National Institutes of Health.
-She holds KL2 Scholar Award from the Georgetown-Howard Universities Center for Clinical and Translational Science for investigations of cardiovascular toxicity in patients with breast cancer.
-Her clinical cardiac imaging expertise includes advanced training in cardiac MR and echocardiography.
-Dr. Barac led the Cardio-Oncology Working group within the American College of Cardiology (ACC) and was appointed chair of the new ACC Cardio-Oncology Council in 2015.
-She serves on the editorial boards of the Journal of the American College of Cardiology (JACC), the Journal of Cardiovascular Translational Research and the Cardio-Oncology journal.
+She previously was a research fellow at the National Institutes of Health and was a recipient of KL2 Scholar Award from the Georgetown-Howard Universities Center for Clinical and Translational Science for investigations of cardiovascular toxicity in patients with breast cancer.
+Dr. Barac is the current Chair of the American College of Cardiology (ACC) Cardio-Oncology Council and serves on the editorial boards of the Journal of the American College of Cardiology (JACC), Journal of Cardiovascular Translational Research and the Cardio-Oncology journal.

 Dr. Anne Blaes, MD, MS